GuiBo79/CarND-Path-Planning-Project/ModelDocumentation.md

                 }//End if is in the same lane

 Here we have the cl_counter variable.
 This variable counts how many cars are in a space smaller than 30 meters and the line "ref_vel -= 17.92/(s-car_s)" controls the actuation of the breaks to prevent a collision.
 As closer the front car is stronger will be the breaks action.
+In regular driving conditions with no possibility of changing lane the car will follow the front car keeping a safe distance with the same velocity.
+More details will be explained later.

+### Sensor Fusion and driving conditions detection:

+This part of the code takes the information from sensor fusion and traces the driving scenario and how is the environment around EGO car.
+Here are covered all the possibilities of the distribution of the car in the road, in all lanes as follow (from line 292 to 381).

+	Front car.
+	Front right  car.
+	Rear right car.
+	Front left car.
+	Rear left car.

+Here the code atributes boolean states for all the conditions described above.
+This boolean states will be used later to set the conditions of lane changes and GAP searching.
+Is considered as free lane when have no rear car closer than 12 meters and front car 30 meters.